Is Coconut Sugar Good for Type 2 Diabetes?

 How Coconut Sugar Affects Blood Sugar

 Coconut sugar contains a similar level of fructose to cane sugar.
-So at least when it comes to the effects it has on our glucose levels, they are very similar.
+So at least when it comes to the effects it has on our blood glucose levels, they are very similar.

 Now, coconut sugar has a lower glycemic index than table sugar, which has a GI between 55 and 84.
 This is because it has a lower proportion of sucrose while the glycemic index in coconut sugar does not exceed 35.